tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 The game comes as a zip file containing disk images suitable for use with an emulator, Gotek, or for writing to floppy disk.

-There are 2 DFS disk images, for BBC B/B+/Master/Compact:
+There are 2 DFS disk images, for BBC B/B+/Master/Compact, where `X.YY` is the version number:

+- `ghouls-tng-vX.YY.ssd` - 80 track, single sided
+- `ghouls-tng-vX.YY.40.ssd` - 40 track, single sided

-There are 3 ADFS disk images, for BBC Master/Compact: (apologies, but BBC B/B+ ADFS is not supported)
+There are 3 ADFS disk images, similarly named, for BBC Master/Compact:
+(apologies, but BBC B/B+ ADFS is not supported)

+- `ghouls-tng-vX.YY.ads` - ADFS S
+- `ghouls-tng-vX.YY.adm` - ADFS M
+- `ghouls-tng-vX.YY.adl` - ADFS L

 All disk images are auto-booting.
 Just press SHIFT+BREAK.
 The title screen will appear.
 Press any key for the menu, then select the option